This document is to provide campus users with a list of questions regarding Time and Labor (TL).

 Review the Run Master Payroll Certification (MPC) Reports Job Aid for more information.

 The main difference between the two is freshness of data.
 CHRS Reporting QuickSight will be a day old, while the multi-report will be live.
-From a CMS perspective, it is preferred that campuses use CHRS Reporting QuickSight as it is optimized for reporting purposes.
+From a CHRS App Dev perspective, it is preferred that campuses use CHRS Reporting QuickSight as it is optimized for reporting purposes.
 That said, the campus should use the tool which matches their business process.

 The table you will need is CSU_WS_BAL_VW.